pgfjr/docpdflib/README.md

 Usage: Simply include the header "docpdflib.hpp" in your application and the two .cpp files from AGG (agg_bezier_arc.cpp and agg_trans_affine.cpp).
 See the 'examples.cpp' for more information.

 See 'examples.pdf' in the 'samples' folder of this repository for a demonstration of the library.
+Please download it for viewing since Github rasterizes the pages and you won't be able to select or search the text.